 Firstly, you need to know that the GRE score is valid for a period of 5 years from the exam day.
 You usually get your GRE General Test scores within 10-15 days after your exam, and it would be available on the official website.
 You can simply check your results or score by logging into your ETS GRE account.
 Subsequently, your GRE score will also be sent to the universities or colleges of your preference within 3-4 weeks of your exam date.

 What is a Good GRE Score?: Make one thing clear in your mind, that GRE does not have a defined qualifying score.
 Hence, a good GRE score is that score that can get you admission to your targeted university without any hassle.
-Ideally, a 320+ score in the GRE General Test can land you up admission in some renowned and high-ranking universities but along with this score, you should have a decent CGPA, projects, internships, etc. in your profile.
+Ideally, a 320+ score in the GRE General Test can land you up admission in some renowned and high-ranking universities but along with this score, you should have a descent CGPA, projects, internships, etc. in your profile.

 How to Prepare for the GRE General 2021?